Leveraging the Power of the Google Sheets Database

 In this guide, we’ll step through how to create a Google Sheets database, without any coding necessary.
 At the end of the guide, we provide a link to a free Azuqua workflow that allows you to get started using a Google Sheets database in less than five minutes (which is pretty awesome).
 This workflow allows you to read information from the Google Sheets database through an Azuqua workflow.

 If you’re only interested in the implementation details, skip ahead to Implementing A Google Sheets Database to get up and running on Azuqua with a new Google Sheets database.
-Otherwise, read on to learn more about the advantages and disadvantages to using Google Sheets to house your data.
+Otherwise, read on to learn more about the advantages and disadvantages of using Google Sheets to house your data.

 Why use a Google Sheets Database?